Orthodontics (MScD)

 Close-knit community

-a) a taught course covering evidence-based topics that are consistent with the recommendations of the World Federation of Orthodontists, European and national guidelines;
+-taught modules covering evidence-based topics, inspired by the recommendations of the World Federation of Orthodontists, European and national guidelines

-The course at Cardiff University is one of the longest running in the UK.
-It is renowned with a team of great researchers and a diverse group of distinguished alumni making it a great choice for me!
-I found the course truly enjoyable due to the welcoming nature of the supervisors and staff at the hospital.
-This made the work environment an exceptional experience on both a personal and professional level.
-The amazing amount of patient experience truly makes this programme one of the best.
+This course is one of the longest running in the UK, the amazing amount of patient experience truly makes this programme one of the best.
+It is renowned with a team of great researchers and a diverse group of distinguished alumni, making it a great choice for me!
+I found the course truly enjoyable due to the welcoming nature of the supervisors and staff.

 Where you'll study